 Here’s the situation today: It is hard to see how many subscribers each company has, but Belly may be the leader – especially if the space is narrowly defined so that it doesn’t include the larger, financial institution-oriented, card-linked offer players.
 It has 10,000 announced customers, each presumably paying near the rate card of between $100 and $199.
 Eighteen markets have been fully launched.
 Five Stars may be the second largest, in terms of merchant count.
 It is forecasting 8,000 SMBs by the end of 2015.

 Meanwhile, the companies have learned a lot and keep working at it.
 Today, Belly announced it was adding several enhancements.
 These include DIY offer generation for the SMBs; and analytics for SMB email marketing campaigns.
 Most intriguing to us are efforts to leverage its Apple relationship, which is no surprise.
-Belly was among the first to embrace Apple Passbook, and visitors to Belly’s offices are surrounded by thousands of iPad boxes in the lobby.
+Belly was among the first to embrace Apple Passbook, and the company’s salesforces rely on iPads.
 Under the new deal, Belly is included as one of 40 + partners for Apple Pay and one of the most significant players tied to smaller SMBs.

 Will the relationship deepen?
 Would Apple, for instance, be interested in acquiring Belly?
-As Perka executives noted after its sale to First Data, it is hard to be in this business as an independent.
+As Perka executives noted after its sale to First Data, there are real advantages to working with a major partner.
 In a story published by Crain’s Chicago Business, CEO Logan LaHive said “This is an incredibly exciting new distribution channel.
 It allows us not to just focus on direct sales but focus on resellers and other channels, with new partnerships that will open up new geographies.”